The Basics Special Topics Healthy Foods Specific Vitamins Specific Minerals Etc. More Topics

 Healthy Eating Advice

-However, of all the creatures that inhabited our menagerie at one time or another, the guinea pig stands out in my mind because, it seemed to me, all that rodent did—his name was Teddy, after a famous politician, I think—all Teddy did was eat, drink, squeal and excrete!
+However, of all the creatures that inhabited our menagerie at one time or another, the guinea pig stands out, because all that rodent did—his name was Teddy, after a famous politician, I think—all Teddy did was eat, drink, squeal and excrete!

 I suppose Teddy was cute, in a beady-eyed, big-nosed, scruffy-furred sort of way.
 Our boys liked to try out different foods on him to augment his official guinea pig chow.
 “Hey, Mom!
 Let’s see if he’ll eat a piece of carrot, a Cheerio, a raisin or a jellybean!”
 Almost without fail, Teddy would squeal with excitement at the mere sight of a human, and then munch contentedly on nearly any tidbit he was offered.